Quick Start

 A setup wizard walks through three pages:

-2. Meeting & voice typing — Set your Meeting hotkey (default: Control+Space), choose a preferred microphone, and optionally enable voice typing tools (Insert Mode and Instructions Mode).
+2. Meeting & voice typing — Set your Meeting hotkey (default: Control+Space), choose a preferred microphone, and optionally enable voice typing tools (Insert Mode and Transform Mode).
 If voice typing is enabled, Accessibility permission is requested the first time you use it.

 3. Finish — Choose launch-at-login, anonymous usage signals, and anonymous crash logs.